nestjs/docs.nestjs.com/content/techniques/sql.md

 export class AppModule {}
 ```

+> warning **Warning** Setting `synchronize: true` shouldn't be used in production - otherwise you can lose production data.

 The `forRoot()` method supports all the configuration properties exposed by the `createConnection()` function from the [TypeORM](https://typeorm.io/#/connection-options) package.
 In addition, there are several extra configuration properties described below.

 <table>